bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 time.

 A common example is _arrays_ vs _dynamic arrays_.
-Arrays have a defined size at runtime, then, we can store them in the stack, in order no problema.
+Arrays have a defined size at runtime, then, we can store them in the stack in order, no problema.
-Dynamic arrays in the other hand doesn't have a fixed value so the allocator will save a chunk of memory in the heap withou knowing if it will be filled or not.
+Dynamic arrays in the other hand doesn't have a fixed value so the allocator will save a chunk of memory in the heap without knowing if it will be filled or not.

 An example with code: